 As part of this fund, four strands of interlinked activities are building up on and strengthening each other:

 - Grant making in four focus countries, Italy, Greece, Germany and Belgium, to strengthen civil society or public-private partnership projects of individualised, community-based and holistic care models in the areas of:

 - child supportive reception (includes family- and community-based reception facilities and multi-dimensional services), and

 - Research and impact evaluation supporting the projects’ sustainability and the significance of their impact.
-A commissioned research piece aims to strengthen the evidence-base for the long-term impact of individualised, family- or community-based care on children and youth on the move in Europe.
+A commissioned research piece will to strengthen the evidence-base for the long-term impact of individualised, family- or community-based care on children and youth on the move in Europe.

 Throughout all activities, EPIM aims for the work to be:

-We are talking about children and youth on the move or children in migration in order not to categorise or exclude children and youth according to their migration status or else.
+[inclusive]: We are talking about children and youth on the move or children in migration in order not to categorise or exclude children and youth according to their migration status or else.

-We encourage listening to the independent view of every child and youth and providing possibilities for young people to speak out for themselves.
+[empowering]: We encourage listening to the independent view of every child and youth and providing possibilities for young people to speak out for themselves.